“The Only Thing Constant is Change."

 I don't have one big crisis — just a general sense that everything is shifting.
 Is that enough to bring to therapy?

 Absolutely.
-In fact that diffuse, hard-to-name unsettledness is one of the most common reasons people seek therapy in midlife.
+In fact that diffuse, hard-to-name unsettledness is one of the most common reasons people seek therapy.
 You don't need a single identifiable problem.
 Feeling unmoored, uncertain about what comes next, or disconnected from who you are right now — those are real and meaningful things to explore.

 I'm going through something most people would consider positive — a promotion, kids leaving home, retirement approaching.
 Why does it feel so hard?

-Because transitions — even wanted ones — involve loss.
+Because transitions — even wanted ones — involve loss and change.
 When a role ends or changes, part of your identity shifts with it.
 Therapy creates space to acknowledge what's genuinely hard about a change even when you also feel grateful for it.
 Both things can be true at once.

 Can therapy help me figure out what I actually want next?

-Yes — and this is some of the most meaningful work people do in midlife.
+Yes — and this is some of the most meaningful work people can do.
 Therapy isn't just about reducing distress.
 It's also about reconnecting with your own values, desires, and sense of direction.
-Many people find that the clarity they've been looking for starts to emerge when they finally have a steady space to think.
+Many people find that the clarity they've been looking for starts to emerge when they finally have a space and support to think and feel their way through.